Deviating from Standards

 - Please contact RSSB to find out the Standards Committee Chair and Meeting Manager for the committee.

 What do I submit to Standards Committees?

 The applicant for a deviation is responsible for providing sufficient information to enable the Standards Committee(s) to take an informed decision on your application.

-- Application form.
+- Application form (available from the resources section below).
 Applications should be submitted in electronic format to firstname.lastname@example.org.
-To help you with completing the form, please see a few examples of applications at the bottom of this page.
+To help you with completing the form, please see a few examples of applications at the bottom of this page

 - Results of consultation